yangfangs/physpetools/docs/docs/usage.md

 ### example

-When use autobuild command to reconstruct phylogenetic tree, user should prepare a organism list with abbreviation names are same with [KEGG organism list][2]
+When use autobuild command to build species tree, users should prepare a organism list with species names (abbreviated names) are same with [KEGG organism list][2]

 List format like follow or download [organism_example_list.txt][1]